The entire left side of the room is first of all devoted to repressive deportations.

-In Europe more than two million persons were deported to concentration camps in the heart of Nazi Germany.
-The reasons given: acts of resistance, political activities, opposing – or not – behaviour.
+In Europe, over two million persons were deported to concentration camps in the heart of Nazi Germany.
+The reasons given: acts of resistance, political activities, disruptive or non-compliant behaviour.

-Within this system of concentration camps, set up as early as 1933, it is a matter not of systematically and immediately killing, as in the death camps, but of holding a captive population, forced to work until exhaustion, for the war economy of the IIIrd Reich.
-The resulting number of victims due to ill-treatment, malnutrition, disease and exhaustion is estimated at nearly 800 000.
+In the system of concentration camps, set up as early as 1933, killings were not systematic and immediate as they were in the death camps.
+Their purpose was to hold a captive population, forced to work until exhaustion for the war economy of the Third Reich.
+The resulting number of victims due to ill-treatment, malnutrition, disease and exhaustion is estimated at nearly 800,000.

-In France, repressive deportation affected more than 86 000 people.
-Approximately 60% survived.
-More than 8 800 women were deported to concentration camps, mostly (6 600) to Ravensbrück.
+In France, repressive deportation affected over 86,000 people.
+Approximately 60% of them survived.
+In excess of 8,800 women were deported to concentration camps, mostly to Ravensbrück (6,600).